 Sponsored projects are awarded to the University and assigned to a principal investigator (PI) who is accountable to the sponsor for the proper conduct of the project or activity.
 A PI’s responsibilities include actively monitoring of day-to-day business and monitoring spending.
 Maintaining trust between sponsors, the University and the public is based in part on responsible use of award funds.
 Future awards, the reputation of the university and the investigator and avoidance of penalties may depend on the quality of management.

 a.
-Roles and Responsibilities – awards at UW-Madison are monitored by a combination of the Principal Investigator, department administration, Dean’s Office, and Research & Sponsored Programs.
+Roles and Responsibilities - Grant and Contract Accounts at the UW-Madison are monitored by a combination of the Principal Investigator, the departmental or lab administrator, the Dean’s office (often both pre-award and post-award), and Research and Sponsored Programs.
+The PRIMARY responsibility for various functions is extrapolated from the Roles and Responsibilities document.

 a.
 WISDM – WISDM is the Wisconsin Data Mart for the Shared Financial System (SFS).
 UW-Madison uses this system for grants management and financial reporting.